Skip to main content

 • Improve collaboration between cross-functional teams.

 If you or your organization wants to get started with feature flags, you should check out ConfigCat's feature flag service.
-ConfigCat has a free-forever plan with enough features for low-volume use cases.
+ConfigCat has a forever free plan with enough features for low-volume use cases.
 You can sign up for the free plan to get started or schedule a personalized demo with their team to walk you through the product and get the answers to any questions you have.
 Deploy any time, release when confident.

 Stay connected to ConfigCat on Facebook, X (Twitter), LinkedIn, and GitHub.